Why Smart Marketers Pay Close Attention to YouTube Thumbnails — And How to Research Them Properly

-Video marketing has changed a lot in the last few years, but one thing hasn't: the thumbnail still determines whether anyone watches the video in the first place.
-For marketers who work with video content regularly — whether they're running a brand channel, managing campaigns for clients, or doing competitive research — thumbnails are far more than decorative images.
-They're a source of real, usable information about what's working in a market and why.
+The thumbnail still determines whether anyone watches the video in the first place.
+For marketers who work with video content regularly, thumbnails are far more than decorative images — they are a source of real, usable intelligence about what is working in a market and why.

 Thumbnails Are Tiny Advertisements